runtimeverification/michelson-semantics/michelson.md

 In order to specify that a group should be loaded last, we map it on to `#GroupOrderMax` (subtracting an offset in the event we wish a group to be loaded second to last).

-Groups with order above `#GroupOrderMax` are permitted, but will be loaded *after* the contract has finished executing.

 The actual value returned by this function is immaterial, so long as it is larger than the number of groups.

 ```k